MosheAmitay/ProtAPI/README.md

 youreName.PrintAll()

 ## Code Examples:
-Once you have a youreName.py file created (mentioned in the 'how to use section')
+Once you have youreName.py file created (mentioned in the 'how to use section')

 1. To extract gene names: